mIRRONEL/nodejs-redis-mysql-microservice/README.md

 cd my-app

-copy all line of code from App.js file into src/App.js file
+replace all line of code by App.js file into src/App.js file

 copy server.js file into my-app/ folder